Introduction to Replacement Cost

 Some of the drawbacks are given below:

 - It gives the value of the new building.
 It doesn’t consider depreciation cost and other damages that the building has undergone.

 - It gives a picture considering the current economic condition.
-If due to some reason, the economy is going through a high inflation phase, which will recover in a few months, then replacement cost will not provide a proper picture, and a project may be rejected considering high replacement cost.
+If due for some reason, the economy is going through a high inflation phase, which will recover in a few months, then replacement cost will not provide a proper picture, and a project may be rejected considering high replacement cost.

-Replacement Cost is an important way by which we get a picture of what should be the cost involved in the case a firm is thinking of expansion or someone is planning to buy Real estate.
+Replacement Cost is an important way by which we get a picture of what should be the cost involved in the case a firm is thinking of expansion or someone is planning to buy the Real estate.
 It is easy to calculate as it considers the current pricing that is in the market.

 This is a guide to Replacement Cost.
 Here we discuss how to calculate the replacement cost of a firm?
 Along with examples, benefits, and drawbacks.
 You can also go through our other suggested articles to learn more –